JamesByers/Intro_to_Visualization/README.md

   * Add text and blank areas for clarity and pleasant appearence

 * **Exercise: Create dashboards with Pronto Bike share data**
-  * Create a chart with a count of Trips by day of the week
+  * Together let's create a chart with a count of Trips by day of the week (code along)
     * Add a color of Month of Starttime
     * Add a filter of Month of Starttime and select just December 2014 and July or 2015
   * Create another chart (new worksheet) with the average trip duration vs day of the week
     * Add a color of Month of Starttime
     * Add a filter of Month of Starttime and select just December 2014 and July or 2015
   * Combine these into a dashboard
-  * Bonus: Try different formatting options to modify the charts and dashboard
+  * Bonus: Find something interesting in the data from a vizualization